OgieBen/OkayDocs/android/README.md

 We will need our device token from Firebase to be able to finish our enrollment.

 If we have firebase successfully setup, we could request for our device token using the code sample below.
-If you have note been able to setup Firebase please refer to this [documentaion](https://firebase.google.com/docs/cloud-messaging/android/client) as Okay requires this service to work correctly.
+If you have not been able to setup Firebase please refer to this [documentaion](https://firebase.google.com/docs/cloud-messaging/android/client) as Okay requires this service to work correctly.

 ```kotlin
 // MainActivity.kt